Shukoya/Shoko/REFACTORING_ROADMAP.md

 **Current Status: Phase 4.6 - Documentation + Input Alignment**
 **Overall Progress: ~88% Complete (audited 2025-09-11, updated)**
 **Estimated Completion: Phase 4.6**
 **Status Note:** Overlay and reader input are unified; annotations flow in the reader is unified via a component.
 Menu annotation editor input is already routed through Domain commands.
-Documentation has been aligned (Project Structure + DI examples).
+Documentation alignment is still pending—the project structure section in `DEVELOPMENT.md` needs to match the current layout.
 Minor menu state API consistency remains.
 Reader loading flicker has been fixed by keeping the app in the alternate screen.
 Progress is shown inline during menu-driven open; direct CLI open performs a silent, frame-safe pre-build without flicker.
 Canonical book identity (`EPUBDocument#source_path`) ensures progress/bookmarks restore whether opening the original file or a cache dir, and first frame now lands on the saved page in dynamic mode.

 ## Phase 1: Infrastructure Foundation ✅ COMPLETE